Five reasons to own an intraoral scanner

 #5: Excite your patients and improve patient comfort

 While most of us think about intraoral scanner accuracy and function when we consider going digital, it is the benefits to your patients that just might be the number one reason for you to make the move.
-There are several studies that document patients prefer the digital workflow.
+There are several studies that document patients who prefer the digital workflow.
 And in the case of a University of Bern, School of Dental Medicine Study, it is not just some patients, but ALL patients (100%) prefer digital.
 Digital dentistry impresses your patients and gets them talking and recommending your practice.
 You can “Google” the many articles with dentists talking about the positive impact digital technology has made on their practice.